quangis/transforge/docs/tutorial.md

 ordinal as argument, that doesn't mean that some concrete number is passed to it --- just that it operates on things that are, in some aspect, ordinal-scaled.

+Therefore, it makes sense that the things you operate on

+to

 *Union and intersection types have not yet been implemented.*